saloonapp/saloon-app/README.md

 ### TODO

+- add scrollToNow for session-filter page (when not filtered by slot)
+- create attendee-filter (by company & role)
 - add colors for theme / room / format
 - filter by : day, theme, room or format
 - add user notes